afdm/Cursor-Animation/README.md

 # Cursor-Animation
-Cursor Animation with HTML / CSS / JavaScript
+Cursor Animation with HTML, CSS and JavaScript